siriknikita/poly-micro-backend/docs/architecture.md

 2. **API Versioning**: Adding versioning to the API would ensure backward compatibility.

-3. **Caching**: Implementing a caching layer could improve performance for frequently accessed data.

-4. **Event-Driven Architecture**: For true microservices, consider implementing event-driven patterns for inter-service communication.
+3. **Event-Driven Architecture**: For true microservices, consider implementing event-driven patterns for inter-service communication.

-5. **Containerization**: Dockerizing the application would improve deployability and consistency across environments.

 ### Future Evolution